vsoch/dinosaur-lessons/neuro/neurosynth-cogatlas.md

 ## Questions to answer

- 1. What are these tools, and how do they work?
+ 1. What are these tools?
- 2.
+ 2. How do they work?
+ 3. How do I get started learning?

 ## Logistics